 Øster Farimagsgade 5, Postboks 2099, 1014 København K, CSS - Bygning 18, Opgang E, Building: 18.0.27

-I joined the University of Copenhagen’s Sociology Department in September 2018, having started my academic career at University College London (UCL).
-I was promoted to Professor at UCL in July 2018.
+I joined the University of Copenhagen’s Sociology Department in September 2018, having moved from University College London.

 Primary fields of research

 - Sociology of education

 - Globally mobile professionals / the global middle classes